Natural Resources Technician

 Please view the current catalog for a list of all required classes for this program.

-Students (16 years or older) can attend this program for free* for the fall semesters through 2026 thanks to grant funding! *Tuition, academic fees, and housing are free for a limited amount of students per semester.
+Cost Per Credit: $234 (for both in-state and out-of-state students); Grants, scholarships, and other financial aid is available for qualifying students and programs.
+Students (16 years or older) may be eligible to attend this program for free* for the fall semesters through 2026 thanks to grant funding! *Tuition, academic fees, and housing are free for a limited amount of students per semester.

-For more information about this program and to enroll you can contact PWSC admissions:
+For more information about this program and to enroll you can contact PWSC Student Services:

 email: pwsc.student.services@alaska.edu